 History: 1971 c.
 193; 1985 a.
 29; 1995 a.
-27, 151; 2005 a.
-134; 2011 a.
-32.
+27, 151.

 186.315 Charter cancellation.
 Upon completion of a voluntary liquidation as provided in s.
 186.18, or upon completion of the liquidation in cases under s.
 186.235 (11), or after the assets and liabilities of a credit union are transferred to another credit union for the purpose of merger as provided in s.
 186.31 (3), the office of credit unions shall cancel the charter of the credit union liquidated or merged without any other or further notice to the credit union or to any person.
 A certified copy of the order or certificate of the office of credit unions shall be recorded with the register of deeds of the county in which the credit union is located.

-The register of deeds shall note on the margin of the record of the articles of incorporation of the credit union the document number and, if the order or certificate is assigned a volume and page number, the volume and page where the order or certificate canceling the credit union's charter is recorded.
+The register of deeds shall note on the margin of the record of the articles of incorporation of the credit union the volume and page where the order or certificate canceling its charter is recorded.
 In case of voluntary liquidation under s.
 186.18 or merger under s.
 186.31, the credit union shall record the order or certificate of the office of credit unions and pay the fee.
 In case of liquidation under s.
-186.235 (11), the office of credit unions or special deputy shall record the order or certificate of the office of credit unions and pay the fee out of the assets of the credit union as an expense of liquidation.
+186.235 (11), the office of credit unions or special deputy shall record the order or certificate of the office of credit unions and pay the fee out of the assets of the credit union as an expense of liquida-

 History: 1971 c.
 193 s.
 42 (1); 1995 a.
-27, 151; 2017 a.
-102.
+27, 151.

 186.32 Corporate central credit union.
-(1) Organization.
+(1) ORGANIZATION.
 A corporate central credit union may be organized and operated under the conditions and provisions of this chapter and subject to all of the provisions of this chapter not inconsistent with this section.
 It shall be lawful for other credit unions located in this state and any other state to become members of a corporate central credit union.
 Credit unions having membership in a corporate central credit union may be represented at an annual or special meeting of the corporate central credit union by one member authorized by the board of directors of that member credit union and shall be entitled to one vote.
-The representative may be eligible for office in the corporate central credit union the same as if the representative were a member of the corporate central credit union
+The representative may be eligible for office in the corporate central credit union the same as if the representative were a member of the corporate central credit union.